 Naharkhoran Forest Park has a lush area on both sides of the road where you can go for recreation.
 The good climate and the lush steep slopes are the characteristics of the park.
 Naharkhoran Forest Park is one of the oldest promenades of Golestan Province, located 4 km south of Gorgan City.

 As a matter of fact, it is at the side of the same boulevard beginning in the city.
+Therefore, you can easily get to one of the major Gorgan tourist attractions right outside the city.

 With a semi-circular bed, Rango Waterfall consists of a major downfall area and a few sub-downfalls.
 The waterfall has a height of about 7 meters.
 This waterfall is located 6 km southwest of Gorgan.